davidlaprade/davidlaprade.github.io/_posts/2023-08-04-programming-fast-and-slow.md

 programming seeks to exert 20% of the effort while producing 80% of the value.
 [[1]](#footnote1)

-Type 2 programming, like type-2 thinking, is for situations that demand accuracy, precision, and correctness; where the cost of error is higher than the cost of time.
+Type-2 programming, like type-2 thinking, is for situations that demand accuracy, precision, and correctness; where the cost of error is higher than the cost of time.
 This kind of programming seeks to provide _the_ solution to
 problems: to do things "the right way".